How to Improve Your Website: 8 Tips for Better Design

 You’ve snagged the proverbial fish, but how do you plan to reel them in?
 Design is a huge part of directing the visual flow of how information is processed.

-Once someone reaches the bottom of the page, there should be a clear call-to-action.
-There should be no doubt in a browser’s mind on what action you want them to take.
+Once someone reaches the bottom of the page, there should be a clear call to action.
+There should be no doubt in a browser’s mind about what action you want them to take.

 No matter what you want to do, ensure that your design flow is clean enough to dictate actions with no uncertainty.

-Often abbreviated as CTAs, they’re an important part of building that hierarchy.
+Often abbreviated as CTAs, they’re essential to building that hierarchy.
 It’s tempting to overexplain, especially with such a wild world of web design tips at your disposal.

 CTAs have to be short and sweet.
-There are so many ads, websites, and graphics competing for your viewer’s eye.
+So many ads, websites, and graphics compete for your viewer’s eye.
 You don’t have a lot of time to snag someone’s attention and even less time to maintain it.

 Each landing page on your site needs a clear CTA, which demands action as you think through which CTA makes sense where.